MediaMath/t1-php/README.md

 - Supports adama session cookie authentication out of the box
 - Supports OAuth authentication out of the box
+- Supports user/password authentication out of the box
 - Authentication is fully customisable
 - Can convert CSV, XML & JSON API responses to PHP objects & arrays out of the box
 - Response decoding is fully customisable